We are here to help and guide you every step of the way.

 When making funeral arrangements you will need to consider…

-The choice between burial and cremation is a very personal one and may be influenced by many factors, such as family tradition, religion, or the wishes of the person who has died which will need to be considered when making funeral arrangements.
+The choice between burial and cremation is a very personal one and may be influenced by many factors, such as family tradition, religion, or the wishes of the person who has died.

 Burial/Burial of Ashes

 Locally, the most common form of burial takes place in one of the cemeteries in the borough where the deceased lived.
 You normally have the choice between using a new grave or an existing family grave.
-Special funeral arrangements may have to be made if the burial is to take place in another borough or, for example, in a country churchyard where generations of the family may have been laid to rest.
-We will advise on the restrictions and procedures.
+Special arrangements may have to be made if the burial is to take place in another borough or, for example, in a country churchyard where generations of the family may have been laid to rest.
+Woodland graves are now available in several woodland cemetery locations should you wish to have an alternative type of burial plot.
+We will advise on the restrictions and procedures with regards to burial at your desired resting place.

 Our advice when choosing a burial in a new grave is to book an appointment to visit the cemetery you are considering and select the grave in the area of your choice.
 We would be happy to arrange this for you and will advise you as to the cemetery which best suits your needs.
 With a new grave you will also need to state how many future interments will be required in the grave.
 When choosing the grave at the cemetery, check with the attendant for what type of memorial you would be allowed to place on the chosen plot.